hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-"requiredness" (formally "parameter arity") and maybe they produce default values, among other characteristics. these characteristics themselves have a system of classification, which we refer to formally (again) as "meta-associations". on that topic there is a dedicated [#037] "meta-association justification". (and yes, there is even a [#038] "meta-meta-association justification", at which point the rabbit hole ends.)
+"requiredness" (formally "parameter arity") and maybe they produce default values, among other characteristics. these characteristics themselves have a system of classification, which we refer to formally (again) as "meta-associations".

-as well we maintain a [#009] document about our *particular* set of hard-baked meta-associations, although the authoritative reference on this subject is the corresponding source.
+on that topic there is (or was) a dedicated [#here.7] "meta-association justification". and yes, there is (or was) even a [#here.8] "meta-meta- association justification". there is (or was (or will be)) an [#here.9] "N-meta justification", at which point the rabbit hole will end. (many of the above had dedicated files at #tombstone-C which did or will assimilate into this one.)

 it is recommended, however, that you begin here before consulting those sources because A) they are intended to serve as more of a reference for